 As noted above, the EFSM program is usually completed within three years.
 Occasionally, circumstances make it necessary to extend the program for a fourth year.
 When a Congregational Training Group determines that a fourth year is needed to complete the program, it will bring a proposal to that effect to the congregation.
 If the congregation supports the proposal, which includes a fourth year of congregational budget support, the CTG will bring the proposal to the district.
-If the district approves the proposal, which includes a fourth year of district budget support, the CTG will bring the proposal to the district.
 If the district approves the proposal, which includes a fourth year of district budget support, the CTG will then work with ministry training staff in negotiating the details of the extended program.